Dendrochilum: Distribution and description

-They are distributed at higher elevations in the humid rainforests throughout the Malesian region, with some in the surrounding lands; thus they occur from Southeast Asia to New Guinea.
-But most species are found on Borneo or the Philippines.
+Dendrochilum are distributed at higher elevations in the humid rainforests throughout the Malesian region, with some in the surrounding lands; thus they occur from Southeast Asia to New Guinea.
+However, most species are found on Borneo or the Philippines.

 This genus produces miniature, fragrant, star-shaped flowers that are generally produced in two rows on erect or arching pendant, many-flowered racemes.
 These inflorescences can grow to a length of 50 cm (e.g. in the Hay-scented Orchid, D. glumaceum).
 The stems are ovoid to cylindrical, striped, sharply reduced pseudobulbs, about 4–10 cm long, with green to brown bracts at their base.
 Each carries one or two tough, erect and lanceolate leaves, usually about 20 cm long, with narrow petioles.
 The elliptical leaves of the Long-leaved Dendrochilum (D. longifolium) may grow to a length of 40 cm.

 Taxonomy

 The precise number of species is disputed; many websites accept as few as 100 or so, while others recognize far more.
-The World Checklist of Monocotyledons for example lists 390 records, including names that have become synonyms.
-Numerous new taxa have become known in recent decades; in the Dendrochilum species list on Wikipedia, a more split-up approach is followed pending more up-to-date information.
-For it seems that the very low species numbers are certainly gross overlumping, and while the very high numbers sometimes presented are probably a result of oversplitting, they are likely to be closer to the truth.
+For example, the World Checklist of Monocotyledons lists 390 records, including names that have become synonyms.
+Numerous new taxa have become known in recent decades.